Casecommons/padlock/README.md

-# Paddock
+# Padlock

     "...even Nedry knew better than to mess with the raptor fences."

-Paddock is a feature switch system.
+Padlock is a component switch system.

-Define which features should be used in certain environments.
+Define which components should be used in certain environments.

+Padlock is a fork of Paddock, but uses the term component instead of feature to reduce domain collisions.

 ## Setup

-Put this somewhere like: `config/initializers/paddock.rb`
+Put this somewhere like: `config/initializers/padlock.rb`

-    include Paddock
+    include Padlock

-    Paddock(Rails.env) do
+    Padlock(Rails.env) do
       enable  :phone_system,  :in => [:development, :test]
       enable  :door_locks,    :in => :development
       enable  :raptor_fences